 - Leverage capital (financial, human, and social) from the community – as indicated by a cash match, committed volunteer time, donated space, or other in-kind contributions

-Community Grants are intended to support one-time costs and expenses, and are not meant to sustain ongoing programming.
+While eligible projects may include either new initiatives or enhancements to ongoing and recurring initiatives, applicants should be mindful that Community Grants are intended to support one-time costs and expenses.
 Applicants will not be eligible for renewed support for the same project in future years.
 The program does not support:

 - Capital campaigns